That’s it, I’m just gonna say it: Providence is the most underrated city in America.

 A Gondola ride from La Gondola will have you slowly drifting along with the sounds of beautifully sung Italian songs in your ears.
 The guys that run it actually have the first American-made Venetian gondola, and two gondolas that were constructed in Venice – one of which was used to rescue people in New Orleans during Hurricane Katrina.

-You can also take a River Boat Cruise during the day or at sunset, and Captain Tom will give you a narrative of the historical and architectural points of interest while you cruise along.
+You can also take a river boat cruise during the day or at sunset, which includes a narrative of the historical and architectural points of interest while you cruise along.

 If you’re into Al Fresco dining, boy, will you love Federal Hill.
 The large Italian community in Providence has ensured that you will be spoilt for choice when it comes to dining outdoors.
 This is also a great spot to stop for coffee – Vanuatu Coffee Roasters was my fave.